Selection Set

 Note that the argument selectionSet is passed every invocation of the Movie.find() function.

-Using this approach, you can assign a selection set to a particular Model, so that whenever it is queried, it will always return those fields.
-This is useful if the default selection set doesn’t quite give you enough data, but you don’t need the selection set to be dynamic on each request.
-See a full example below:
+Using this approach, you can assign a selection set to a particular Model, so that whenever it is queried, it always returns those fields by default.
+This is useful if the generated selection set doesn’t give enough data, but you don’t need the selection set to be dynamic on each request.

 const { OGM } = require("@neo4j/graphql-ogm")